 And your bonus is…

-As a bonus the postcard with the brief notes about my response (a sticky note would work well too) reminds me what I said in the letter, questions I answered and topics I raised.
+As a bonus, the postcard with the brief notes about my response (a sticky note would work well too) reminds me of what I said in the letter, the questions I answered and the topics I raised.

 How quickly do you respond to your penpals? any tips for letter writing procrastinators?